marionebl/jaketrent-blog/content/post/dont-announce-why-people-shouldnt-listen.md

 - "confidence"
 - "speaking"
 - "presentations"
-title: "Don't Announce Why People Shouldn't Listen"
+title: "Don't Announce Why People Shouldn't Listen To You"
 ---

 You do yourself and your audience a disservice when you preface your talk with why we shouldn't listen.